Statistics on personal injury accidents on public roads, including footways.

-The quarterly provisional estimates series provides in-year estimates of personal injury road accidents and their casualties.
+The quarterly provisional estimates provides in-year estimates of personal injury road accidents and their casualties.
 These are published to allow emerging trends to be monitored between the publications of annual figures.

-- the number of people killed or seriously injured fell to 23,660, a 6% decrease compared with the year to March 2012.
+- the number of people killed or seriously injured fell to 23,660, a 6% decrease compared with the year to March 2012

-- there were 188,890 reported road casualties (slightly and seriously injured casualties, and fatalities), 7% fewer than the 203,305 for the year ending March 2012.
+- there were 188,890 reported road casualties (slightly and seriously injured casualties, and fatalities), 7% fewer than the 203,305 for the year ending March 2012

-Total reported child casualties (ages 0-15) fell by 14% to 16,460 for the year ending March 2013 from 19,131 for the previous year, with those killed or seriously injured down 12% to 2,150.
+- total reported child casualties (ages 0 to 15) fell by 14% to 16,460 for the year ending March 2013 from 19,131 for the previous year, with those killed or seriously injured down 12% to 2,150.

 Motor vehicle traffic levels fell by 1% compared with the 12 month period ending March 2012.

-Telephone: 020 7944 6595
+Public enquiries 020 7944 6595